-We hear a lot of bad stuff about kids playing games.
-Back in the 1980s, we were told Pac-Man would herald the end of society, resulting in kids roaming maze-like streets, desperate for a fix of glowing dots.
+We always hear a lot of awful stuff about kids playing games.
+Back in the 1980s, we were told Pac-Man would bring the end of society, resulting in kids roaming maze-like streets, starving for a digital fix.

-Naturally, that didn’t happen.
-And in these more enlightened times, there’s plenty of research to suggest gaming is – in moderation – a useful activity.
-Video games promote problem solving skills and imagination.
-They are an active leisure pursuit, versus the passivity of television.
+Now, obviously, nothing like that ever happened.
+And, in these more enlightened times, there’s a ton of research that suggests gaming is – in moderation – a productive activity.
+For example, video games promote problem solving skills and imagination.
+The best children’s games are also an active leisure pursuit, rather than the passivity of watching television.

 10 great children’s games for Android tablets and iPad